Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 After two years of daily use across 50+ client projects, I can tell you: no single AI wins at everything.
 The real skill is knowing when to reach for which one.

+They assume there's one "best" AI and try to find it.
+There isn't.
 I use AI every day.
 Writing, coding, brainstorming, client work.
 And after two years, I still switch between three different tools depending on what I'm doing.

 Claude is my default.
 But when I need images, I open Gemini.
 When I want to riff on ideas and go wide with brainstorming, I use ChatGPT.